Development Environment with VSCode Debugging

 - Click the green play button or press F5

-VSCode will attach to the running container, and the application will start.
+VSCode will attach to the running API container.
+If DEBUG_WAIT_FOR_CLIENT=true is set,

 3. Set Breakpoints and Debug